umbraco/UmbracoDocs/Documentation/Reference/Api/Base/HelloWorld.md

 # Simple /base samples

+##Hello World
 To explain how base works, we'll do a quick "Hello World" sample.
 Open Visual Studio (or visual C# express) (VB.net can also be used, but all the samples are written in C#)

-- Create a new project, this could be a class library or a asp.net web application project.
+Create a new project called BaseTest, this could be a class library or a asp.net web application project.
 We will only be interested in the DLL that is produced on compile.

-I created a namespace called `BaseTest` and a class called `TestClass`.
+Next create a new class called `TestClass`.
+The namespace should automatically be the same as the project which is `BaseTest`.

+Copy the following code into the class.

     namespace BaseTest {
         [RestExtension("myAlias")]